20tab/UnrealEnginePython/README.md

 As you can see the actor will simply move over the z axis, but we need to give it some kind of visual representation to have a feedback in the scene.
 In the blueprint editor click on 'add component' and add some shape (a sphere, or a cube, or whatever you want).
 Save and Compile your blueprint.

-Now you can drag the bluprint from the content browser to the scene and just click 'Play'.
+Now you can drag the blueprint from the content browser to the scene and just click 'Play'.

 You should see your actor moving along the 'z' axis at a speed of 1 meter per second